Clement-Lelievre/puzzle_rush_bot/README.md

 # My puzzle-rush bot
 ![](https://github.com/Clement-Lelievre/puzzle_rush_bot/blob/main/scores_screenshots/2021-05-19_12-56-23.png)

-A bot coded in python that plays puzzle rush on chess.com.
+A bot coded in Python that plays puzzle rush on chess.com.

+It performs the following actions:
+-opens a browser (Firefox)
+-visits chess.com, removes annoying banners then logs in (you need your own credentials) -visits the puzzle rush page and clicks "Play"
+-cracks puzzles one after the other* (sometimes it might fail a problem) -once the 5 minutes countdown elapsed or if game aborted due 3 failures, takes a screenshot of its score and saves it locally in the appropriate folder

+*Here is how it proceeds:
+It loops over the following workflow:
+-parses the HTML in order to get which pieces are on which squares (it disregards castling and en passant rights at this stage; I might add this later) => selenium
+-processes that information (make a FEN) to convert it to Stockfish lingo => ad hoc functions -passes the position FEN description to the Stockfish neural network, which in turn provides its best move => python-chess and ad hoc functions
+-this best move is defined as a start and end square, hence pyautogui is used to click on these in order to actually complete the move
+-repeats till game is over

 There is still much room for improvement as this is only a first version.

 OS: Windows 10
 Launched via Powershell.